16 Best Essential Oils To Diffuse And How To Do It Right

 This is a great oil to relieve symptoms of depression and anxiety, both of which get in the way of restful sleep.
 In one study, researchers found that aromatherapy using bergamot had a positive impact on mood states, parasympathetic nervous system activity and salivary cortisol levels in 41 healthy females.
 Even better, all of the improvements occurred in 15-minute intervals of aromatherapy, meaning you should also feel the benefits in next to no time at all.

-Researchers have documented valerian’s ability to induce sleep and improve sleep quality in several studies, which is why this essential oil is on our list.
 In one meta-analysis examining 1,093 participants in 370 articles, researchers noted that valerian is a popular choice because of the lack of side effects, including the dreaded hangover effect common in sleeping pills.
 The authors wrote, “Patients taking valerian had an 80 percent greater chance of reporting improved sleep compared with patients taking placebo; however, there was evidence of publication bias.”
 Obviously, more research is needed to confirm results, but go ahead and see if it works for you.

 This oil has been used in Ayurvedic medicine for centuries.
 The roots of the grass produce an aromatic oil that is deeply relaxing and grounding, helping to keep your emotions in check so you can get restorative sleep.
 If you’re new to vetiver and the scent is too strong, try mixing it with lavender in your diffuser.